 |Transportation||(Ranges from 0-1500)|

 Mandatory health insurance is fully billed in the fall semester for full year students and in the spring semester for spring entrants.
-The premium is set annually and is $1,930 for 2017-18.
-(The premium amount for 2018-19 will be available in May.)
+The cost is set annually and is $2,250 for 2019-20.
 United States citizens and eligible noncitizens may waive the health insurance annually online with proof of comparable insurance coverage.
-The cost of the health insurance is not factored in to the cost of attendance when determining a student's eligibility for financial aid.
+The cost of the health insurance is in addition to the billed costs in the chart noted above.

 Net Price/Net Cost

-The net price is the difference between billed costs (tuition, SGA fee, room and board) and scholarship or grant assistance from all sources.
+The net price is the difference between billed costs (tuition, room and board and SGA fee) and scholarship or grant assistance from all sources.
 The net cost is the difference between the cost of attendance (billed costs plus estimated expenses such as books, personal expenses, and travel) and all sources of financial aid.
-The family contribution may not match the net cost depending on the total amounts of financial aid from all sources, some of which may offset the family contribution.
+The family contribution may not match the net cost depending on the total amount of financial aid from all sources, some of which may offset the family contribution.

 To Determine the Approximate Amount Owed Toward Billed Costs: Add billed costs: tuition, room and board and the SGA fee.
 (And the health insurance cost if it cannot be waived.)
 If you have received a financial aid package, subtract any grant, award, scholarship or loan aid from the total billed costs.
 (Student employment cannot be deducted.
 Earnings are intended to help pay for personal and book expenses.)
 Divide this amount in half if you have a full academic year budget and financial aid package.
 The remainder is the approximate amount that you will owe toward billed fees per semester.
 (Students packaged with one semester of financial aid would not divide the remainder.)